Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 and hidden files (starting with .)
 6-firstdirectory
-This file executes a script that creates a directory named my_first_directory in the /tmo/ directory
+This file executes a script that creates a directory named my_first_directory in the /tmo/ directory 7-movethatfile
+This file executes a script that moves the file betty from /tmp/ to /tmp/my_first_directory